KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when trying to access a drive or share that is not available.

-    throw [System.IO.DriveNotFoundException]::New("trying to access a drive or share that is not available.")
+    throw [System.IO.DriveNotFoundException]::New('trying to access a drive or share that is not available.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.DriveNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.DriveNotFoundException.aspx)